 Your kitchen is going to get smokey, so open windows and ensure there’s enough ventilation.
 Also, your stovetop will get messy as the juices from the eggplant will come out.
 But flavorwise, this method is unbeatable!

-Cut the eggplants in half lengthwise, score the flesh of the eggplant with a knife, and season with olive oil, salt, and black pepper.
+Cut the eggplants in half lengthwise, score their flesh with a knife, and season it with a drizzle of olive oil, a pinch of salt, and a twist of black pepper.

-Arrange the eggplants cut side down on a baking tray and broil or bake them for 40 to 50 minutes, until tender.
+Arrange the eggplants cut side down on a baking tray lined with parchment paper and bake them for 40 to 50 minutes, until very tender.

 Tip: roasting the eggplant cut in half, as opposed to roasting the whole eggplant, allows for the extra moisture to evaporate, and you won’t have to drain the excess liquid in a colander.
 Also, cut this way; the flesh is easier to scoop out.